 Typically, mobile application development startups will apply for general liability insurance first.
 This policy helps cover common business risks such as customer injuries, damage to a customer’s property, and advertising injuries.

-Even small app development businesses are vulnerable to the same exposures and lawsuits as larger businesses.
+Even small app dev businesses are vulnerable to the same exposures and lawsuits as larger businesses.
 This is another reason why you should consider application development business insurance.

 In order to accept certain contracts, you may need to have a fidelity bond, which reimburses the client if one of your employees commits fraud, theft, or forgery.

-While application developer businesses aren't required by law to carry professional indemnity insurance, it should be a key component of your business's risk management plan.
+While application development businesses typically aren’t required by law to carry professional liability insurance, it should be a core part of your risk management strategy.

 There are many steps you can take to get affordable coverage that meets your app developer insurance needs.